MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Planner/Get-MgPlannerTaskProgressTaskBoardFormat.md

 Retrieve the properties and relationships of plannerProgressTaskBoardTaskFormat object.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaPlannerTaskProgressTaskBoardFormat](/powershell/module/Microsoft.Graph.Beta.Planner/Get-MgBetaPlannerTaskProgressTaskBoardFormat?view=graph-powershell-beta)

 ## SYNTAX

 ### Get (Default)